Soluto/owasp-zap-glue-ci-images/README.md

 This repo contains images that make the process of integrating Zap and Glue into the ci simpler, by setting up various configuration that are required for the integration.
 The code is based on the work done by [Nataly Shrits](https://github.com/nataly87s), on [Tweek](https://github.com/Soluto/tweek) project.

+## Structure
+The repo contains 4 docker compose files:
+* `docker-compose.yaml` - Contain all the services required for test: depedencies, test runner and your API.
+Here you will specify all the common settings, but not the image - as this will change between CI and local run.
+* `docker-compose.ci` - Should be used in CI, pull the API docker image from a registry.
+* `docker-compose.local` - Should be used for local development, build the API from a dockerfile.
+* `docker-compose.security.yaml` - Contains Zap and Glue.
+Usually, you do not need to change this file.

 ## Using this repo
 To easily add security tests to your project, follow the following steps:
 * Copy all compose files and scripts folder to your project root folder